 Built in the late 1600s, is very much a product of its time.
 When the château was built, Versailles was a country village; today, however, it is a wealthy suburb of Paris, some 20 kilometres (12 miles) southwest of the French capital.
 It would be the construction of the château that would completely transform the area.

-These days, it is a world famous landmark and cultural center and a powerful symbol of French history, and the country as a whole.
+These days, it is a world-famous French landmark and cultural center and a powerful symbol of French history, and the country as a whole.
 So let’s get to the incredible history and facts about the Palace of Versailles, shall we?
 Allons-y!

 1. Hunting Lodge in the forest